kawmra/typist-json/README.md

 - **Type-safe**.
 Written in TypeScript
 - **Intuitive**.
 Familiar syntax like TypeScript interface

-typist-json is focused on type checking, so there is no validation rules like range of numbers or length of strings.
+Typist JSON is focused on type checking, so there is no validation rules like range of numbers or length of strings.

 # Install